MauiDad/Swift-PDF-Form-Fill-from-Numbers/README.md

 	* The script skips blank cells in moving to the left.
 	* Multiple indices on a single line are separated by commas.
 “12,13”
 	* To skip a cell in Numbers, include a blank .
 “12,,13”
+	* The formatted value in Numbers, including custom formats, are imported.

 ![](https://github.com/MauiDad/Swift-PDF-Form-Fill-from-Numbers/blob/master/Untitled%202.png)